 The dough for gluten-free artisan rolls can be made with a stand mixer or by hand.
 If you use a stand mixer, please make sure to use the dough hook.
 If you choose to mix the dough by hand, make sure to blend all ingredients well.

-Step 2: In the bowl of a stand mixer or a large bowl sift together the gluten-free flours, psyllium husk, xanthan gum, kosher salt, and brown sugar.
+- In the bowl of a stand mixer or a large bowl sift together the gluten-free flours, psyllium husk, xanthan gum, kosher salt, and brown sugar.
+Add the yogurt and vinegar.

-Step 3: When the yeast mixture is ready, add it to the dry ingredients along with the yogurt and the cold sourdough starter (if using).
+- When the yeast mixture is ready, add it to the dry ingredients.
 Mix the mixture at a low speed to combine.
 Once the dough starts to come together, increase the speed of your mixer to medium-high and mix for 3-4 minutes.
 The dough will look soft and not like your typical bread dough (This is normal for Gluten Free bread dough).

 Shaping and proofing of Gluten Free Artisan Bread Rolls

-Step 3: On a lightly floured kitchen counter (I use tapioca starch for this), flatten out one piece of dough into a 3" circle.
-If the dough is sticky, you can either lightly oil your fingers or use extra flour.
+- On a lightly floured kitchen counter (I use tapioca starch for this), shape the pieces of gluten free bread dough into smooth dinner rolls.
+If your dough is sticky, you can lightly grease your hands or sprinkle a tiny bit of flour, but avoid using too much as it can affect the dough's texture.

-Step 6: Once all the gluten-free artisan rolls have been shaped, cover them with a clean tea towel or sprayed plastic wrap.
+- Once all the gluten-free artisan rolls have been shaped, cover them with a clean tea towel or sprayed plastic wrap.
 Let the dough rise in a warm place until 50% bigger than its original size.
-At this point, you can also refrigerate them for up to 8 hours and allow for them to rise slowly in the fridge.
+At this point, you can also refrigerate them for up to 8 hours and allow them to rise slowly in the fridge.

 Cornstarch Glaze for Rustic Crust